AvtsVivek/JoSi/src/Audio/SilvaChooseSuccessMasterCourseA/1_0_Transcript.md

 Well, wouldn't it make sense to do our mental work, our thinking, our analyzing, our decision-making at the level where there are the fewest impediments, the lowest impedance, the greatest amount of energy?
 Maybe that's what makes dreams so valuable.
 So often we can get information from dreams.
 Have you ever done that?
 You ever had a dream about something and a day or so later it happened, a precognitive dream?
 Have you ever had a dream that had information that helped you make a decision or solve a problem?
 Many people have.

 In fact, the whole field of psychology and psychiatry was built upon a structure of dreams, studying dreams and what those meanings are.
 They tell us something.
-Well,** you see what happens to super successful people when they need to analyze information, when they need to make a decision, they do their thinking at the alpha level**.
+Well, **you see what happens to super successful people when they need to analyze information, when they need to make a decision, they do their thinking at the alpha level**.

-They can achieve an** alpha level without falling asleep, become mentally active**, activate their minds to analyze information, think about things and make decisions.
+They can achieve an **alpha level without falling asleep, become mentally active**, activate their minds to analyze information, think about things and make decisions.
 They can do this at the alpha level without going back to beta.
 But nine out of ten people go back to beta as soon as they start doing their thinking.
 They do their thinking at the worst level for doing it and their action at the same level.
 The super successful people do their thinking at the alpha level, the best level for thinking, and then take action at beta.
 This is the correct way.

 Now there are lower frequencies below seven cycles per second, between four and seven cycles.
 It's called the `theta region`.
 This is associated with things like deep hypnosis, where hypnotists can take you for painless dentistry, painless childbirth, things of that sort.

 It's also a level where anesthetics and drugs would take you, or if you're knocked unconscious by a blow, that would be the theta level.
 And below that, below four cycles per second, is what's called the `delta levels`.
 So that's a quick overview of the brain.

-The key to your success, the thing you need to know to be successful, using your mind to be more successful, is to be able to use the alpha level with conscious awareness, to be able to activate your mind to analyze information and solve problems at the alpha level.
+The key to your success, the thing you need to know to be successful, using your mind to be more successful, is to `be able to use the alpha level with conscious awareness`, to be able to activate your mind to analyze information and solve problems at the alpha level.
 You have access to more information there, more of the information stored in your own memory banks within your brain, more information that you can get through intuition from other people's brains, or wherever that information happens to be, information from higher intelligence to guide you into your purpose in life and the things that you need to be doing with your life.
 When you learn to function at the alpha level consciously, what you're doing is converting the so-called subconscious levels into inner conscious levels.

 `You can function at the subconscious levels consciously.` This is what Jose Silva considers to be his greatest contribution, the ability to convert the subconscious into an inner conscious level.
 Once you can do that, you can make changes within yourself.